LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 .. c:function:: int CVodeSetNonlinearSolverB(void * cvode_mem, int which, SUNNonlinearSolver NLS)

-   The function :c:func:`CVodeSetNonLinearSolverB` attaches a ``SUNNONLINEARSOLVER``  object (``NLS``) to CVODES for the solution of the backward problem.
+   The function :c:func:`CVodeSetNonlinearSolverB` attaches a ``SUNNONLINEARSOLVER``  object (``NLS``) to CVODES for the solution of the backward problem.